-FACES OF FAIRCHAIN - MILTON FRIEDMAN

-The irony of quoting one of the founding fathers of neo-liberalism is not lost on us.
+"Only a crisis produces real change.
+When that crisis occurs, the actions that are taken depend on the ideas that are lying around" FACES OF FAIRCHAIN - MILTON FRIEDMAN The irony of quoting one of the founding fathers of neo-liberalism is not lost on us.
 It's hard to imagine it today, but Friedman was considered quite the radical in his day.
 However, shortly after World War II the economist anticipated the rise of tyrannical states like few others.
-As a strong advocate of free-market principles, Friedman believed in the primacy of self-interest.

-"Only a crisis produces real change.
-When that crisis occurs, the actions that are taken depend on the ideas that are lying around" During the economic crises of the 1970s Conservative leaders like Ronald Reagan and Margaret Thatcher embraced Friedman's onceradical ideas.
-Ironically, in time, so did their political adversaries, like Bill Clinton and Tony Blair1.

-Fueled by unprecedented economic growth in the 1980's, the neoliberal free market capitalist ideas spread like a virus.
+As a strong advocate of free-market principles, Friedman believed in the primacy of selfinterest.
+During the economic crises of the 1970s Conservative leaders like Ronald Reagan and Margaret Thatcher embraced Friedman's onceradical ideas.
+Ironically, in time, so did their political adversaries, like Bill Clinton and Tony Blair n.
+Fueled by unprecedented economic growth in the 1980's, the neo-liberal free market capitalist ideas spread like a virus.
 Today, we at Moyee believe this model is totally bankrupt.
 This economic model, based on unlimited growth which externalizes social and ecological costs in a way that benefits only a few, must be replaced.
 With Moyee we want to contribute to a new economic paradigm.
 We promise you that equality is at the core of our business and our ideation. <